The Dining Hall at Buckswood is situated at the heart of the campus.

 Supper.
 The winter warmer menu includes a main course, an 8-choice salad bar with fruit, soup and a good old English desert.

 I am quite particular about food and only eat the same food as the students and I like to ensure that standards are maintained.
-We have four main rules in the kitchen.
-Pork is not served (sausages or as a main meat).
+We have three main rules in the kitchen.
 Salt and sugar is used sparingly (we prefer the students to add it according to their own taste).
 We look after those with dietary needs.
 We want food to be a fun experience for all.

 Please see below the results from the recent survey.